retooth2/xenharmlib/doc/quickstart.rst

    edo12 = EDOTuning(12)

 EDO tunings are constructed by the number of divisions that exist in one octave.
-A modern arabic scale can for example be constructed like this:
+A modern Arabic scale can for example be constructed like this:

 .. testcode::